Friday, March 21, 2008

 Belief that everyone should conform to the majority; e.g., "we know what's best for you, if you don't like it you can go elsewhere."

-Resources: shiftinNRG™ with diversity & ten commandments for peace of mind
+Resources: shiftinNRG™ with diversity, ten commandments for peace of mind, meditation and spirituality

 shiftinNRG™ WITH DIVERSITY